Enhancement of non-Markovianity due to environment-induced indirect interaction: Introduction

 This paper is organized as follows.
 In Sec.~II, we present a simple yet general formalism to calculate two different non-Markovianity measures for a TLS undergoing pure dephasing, taking into account the possible effect of an indirect interaction due to coupling with a common environment.
-In Sec.~III, we apply this formalism to a model of $N$ TLSs interacting with a common environment of harmonic oscillators and conclusively show the drastic influence of the indirect interaction.
+In Sec.~III, we apply this formalism to a model of $N$ TLSs interacting with a common environment of harmonic oscillators and conclusively show the drastic influence of the indirect interaction via two non-Markovianity measures.
 We then conclude in Sec.~IV.
-Some technical derivations are relegated to the Appendix.
+Some technical derivations and details, as well as results obtained using a third measure of non-Markovianity, are given in the appendixes.